 File system storage libraries, which can be local or shared, store virtual images and data.

 The previous version's libraries that were called Fibre Channel storage are now called Block Libraries.
 In addition to Fibre Channel LUNs, iSCSI LUNs are now supported.

 Oracle Enterprise Manager Ops Center shares the capability of Oracle VM Manager to manage storage devices of various vendors so that all types of virtualization hosts have uniform support.
 Oracle VM Storage Connect is an application programming interface (API) that exposes the storage device's features and attributes to Oracle Enterprise Manager Ops Center.
 Storage vendors use the API to create plug-in software.
 An Oracle Enterprise Manager Ops Center storage administrator enables the plug-in software.

-A storage server can support a dynamic block storage library.
+A storage server supports a dynamic block storage library.
 Discovering an iSCSI SAN Storage Array, creates storage libraries.
-As Oracle Enterprise Manager Ops Center discoveres the storage array, it can create and manage additional LUNs when required.
+As Oracle Enterprise Manager Ops Center discoveres the storage array, it creates and manages additional LUNs when required.
 Volume groups and file systems are also supported.

 In this release, for a logical domain that contains zones, you can use exclusive IP addresses for each zone and use multiple vNICs attached to the same network.